Depersonalizc/restir-nrc/README.md

 * **IMPORTANT**: Copy all files from the `data` folder into the build folder with the executables (`bin/Release` or `bin/Debug`).
 The executables search for their resources relative to their working directory.

+To Generate a Solution:
+* in the build folder, run `cmake -G "Visual Studio 17 2022" ..` for vs2022 and c++17 (maybe? idfk)

 **Linux**

 Pre-requisites: